keithrbennett/rexe/README.md

-                           -ms for each line to be handled separately as a string -me for an enumerator of lines (least memory consumption for big data) -mb for 1 big string (all lines combined into single multiline string) -mn to execute the specified Ruby code on no input at all (default) -r, --require REQUIRES     Gems and built-in libraries to require, comma separated, or ! to clear -v, --[no-]verbose         verbose mode (logs to stderr); to disable, short options: -v n, -v false
+                           -ms for each line to be handled separately as a string -me for an enumerator of lines (least memory consumption for big data) -mb for 1 big string (all lines combined into single multiline string) -mn don't do special handling of input; self is not the input (default) -r, --require REQUIRES     Gems and built-in libraries to require, comma separated, or ! to clear -v, --[no-]verbose         verbose mode (logs to stderr); to disable, short options: -v n, -v false